gndrmnn/nodepool/doc/source/azure.rst

       Name of the Azure region to interact with.

+   .. attr:: resource-group
+      :required:

+      Name of the Resource Group in which to place the Nodepool nodes.

    .. attr:: resource-group-location
       :required:

-      Name of the Azure region to where the home Resource Group is or should be created.
+      Name of the Azure region where the home Resource Group is or should be created.

    .. attr:: auth-path
       :required: